internetarchive/hind/README.md

 The _brilliant_ `consul-template` will be used as "glue" between `consul` and `caddyserver` -- turning `caddyserver` into an always up-to-date reverse proxy router from incoming requests' Server Name Indication (SNI) to running containers :)

 ## Setup and run
-This will "bootstrap" your cluster with a private, unique NOMAD_TOKEN, and `docker run` a new container with the hind service into the background.
+This will "bootstrap" your cluster with a private, unique `NOMAD_TOKEN`, and `docker run` a new container with the hind service into the background.

 ```bash